 The persistence ρ{φ} and the volatility σ{φ} of the aggregate component of borrowing constraints are estimated by indirect inference to match the persistence and the volatility of the real risk-free rate in the data, which are respectively equal to 1.50% and 1.90% in annual terms (Federal Reserve Board).
-The benefits of this approach are twofold.
-First, it guarantees that precautionary motives in the model are consistent with the properties of the risk-free rate, and therefore are well estimated.
-Second, it circumvents the difficulty of identifying time series for credit supply shocks in the data.
-I obtain quarterly values of $\rho{\phi}=0.99$ and $\sigma{\phi}=0.025$, and I use sensitivity analyses to show that these estimates are well identified (Appendix Figure 7).
-In comparison, they imply less risk than available estimates directly based on changes in credit card limits, and therefore they provide a lower bound on aggregate precautionary savings in the model.11
+The goal of this approach is to capture in a tractable model the fact that credit limits on all new and some outstanding loans vary over time.
+A potential concern is that it can overstate the volatility in borrowing if changes in credit limits do not immediately lead to changes in household debt in the data.
+However, several considerations mitigate this concern and suggest that my estimates are a lower bound on precautionary motives.
+First, in practice, credit card lenders are allowed to change credit limits, which accounted for about a third of consumer credit in 2009.
+While credit card lenders cannot ask for repayment when limits change on outstanding loans, they can apply extra charges after 45 days, which have a similar effect.
+Credit limits on outstanding student and auto loans are fixed, but they can be changed when these loans become delinquent.
+Second, this calibration strategy guarantees that precautionary motives in the model are consistent with the risk-free rate in the data, which is a key determinant of savings, and therefore are well estimated.
+Third, it circumvents the difficulty of identifying time series for credit supply shocks.
+I obtain quarterly values of $ho{\phi} =$ 0.99 and $\sigma{\phi}=0.025$, and I use sensitivity analyses to show that these estimates are well identified (Internet Appendix Figure 7).
+In comparison, they imply less risk than available estimates directly based on changes in credit card limits (see, e.g., Fulford (2015)).